Dorian Gray

 Authorship and Creation

 Producers include Samuel Z. Arkoff[23] and Harry Alan Towers[24].
-Dorian Gray's director is recorded as Massimo Dallamano[4].
-Its screenwriter is recorded as Massimo Dallamano[5].
+Dorian Gray was directed by Massimo Dallamano[4].
+Massimo Dallamano wrote the screenplay for it[5].
 Cast members include Helmut Berger[13], Herbert Lom[14], Marie Liljedahl[15], Richard Todd[16], Margaret Lee[17], and Isa Miranda[18].

 Publication

-Dorian Gray's publication date is recorded as +1970-01-01T00:00:00Z[28].
-Its original language of film or TV show is recorded as English[26].
+Dorian Gray was released on January 1, 1970[28].
+The original language of it was English[25].
 Genres include fantasy film[7], horror film[8], drama film[9], LGBTQ-related film[10], and film based on a novel[11].
+It was distributed by video on demand[26].

 Adaptations and Inspiration